Collection and the Debt Pre- Action Protocol

-Day 56 – If the mortgage company is inclined to make a payment then they usually request between 7-28 days for their borrower to respond.
-If there is no response from the mortgage company or the debtor or the mortgage company declines to assist with payment (which they sometimes do on the instruction of the debtor) then approval for legal action is requested from the freeholder.
+Day 56 – If the mortgage company is inclined to make a payment then they usually ask for between 7-28 days for their borrower to respond.
+If there is no response from the mortgage company or the debtor or the mortgage company declines to help with payment (which they sometimes do on the instruction of the debtor) then legal action would be requested from the freeholder.

 A Letter of Claim is now required to be sent to the defaulting leaseholder containing the following information: